 Let’s take a stab at answering that question.
 What is the world record for flathead catfish — the largest ever caught and measured?
 Read on to find out.

 The Catfish: Are Not All Created Equally

 Catfish are some of the most incredible fish with the most variety.
 They are easily recognized by the barbels (whiskers) on their face, which helps them sense their environment.
-The most diverse collections of catfish are found in South America, Asia, and Africa, but various species are prevalent everywhere.
+The most diverse collections are found in South America, Asia, and Africa, but various species are prevalent everywhere.

 There are some exciting catfish out there, like the electric catfish of the Nile river.
 A large one of these guys could stun a human with up to 300-400 volts!
 Guides along the river will adamantly advise wearing shoes in the water.

 Catfish have evolved to do all sorts of things, even walk and talk!
 The striped Raphael catfish or “talking catfish” make audible sounds using their spines, but a walking catfish?

 The walking catfish uses its pectoral fins as arms to move along on land through wet and dry places.
 This catfish can also breathe out of the water to aid in survival during droughts or the like.
 Although not native to the U.S., it has become an invasive species, breeding quickly.